Cabalbl4/pseudonimizr/README.md

 **mode** - same as *format* param

-Body is the desired data to anonimize
+Body is the desired data to anonymize

-Successful call will return anonimised document and status 200;
+Successful call will return anonymised document and status 200;
 Non 200 status means error (400 - bad parameters, 500 - other problems)